GET. OUT. OF. MY. HEAD.

 If you find yourself experiencing this feeling, here are few suggestions to help you alleviate those obsessive thoughts:

-- Distract yourself.
 Whenever you begin to obsess, transplant a different thought or action into your schedule.
 For example, whenever you begin to obsess, tell yourself you will do 20 crunches or push-ups.
-Soon, you will either find yourself thinking of reasons not to think about him, or you will be working toward a buff chest and tight tummy, which will help boost body confidence.
+Soon, you will either find yourself thinking of reasons not to think about him, or you will be working toward a buff chest and tight tummy.

 Anyone who has ever obsessed about anyone's affection knows how terribly out of control it feels.
 It may fuel the affection, but it distracts you from being who you want to be.